Photo: Aye-aye close-up

 While perched aloft, the aye-aye taps on trees with its long middle finger and listens for wood-boring insect larvae moving under the bark.
 It employs the same middle finger to fish them out.
 The digit is also useful for scooping the flesh out of coconuts and other fruits that supplement the animal's insect diet.

 Many people native to Madagascar consider the aye-aye an omen of ill luck.
 For this reason they often have been killed on sight.
-Such hunting, coupled with habitat destruction, have made the aye-aye critically endangered.
+Such hunting, coupled with habitat destruction, have put aye-aye populations at-risk.
 Today they are protected by law.